vuetifyjs/vuetify/packages/docs/src/pages/en/features/theme.md

 ```html
 <template>
   <div class="text-primary-lighten-1">text color</div>

   <div class="text-primary-darken-1">text color</div>

   <div class="text-primary-darken-2">text color</div>
 </template>
 ```

 ## Disable theme

-You can disable theme functionality by setting the `theme` configuration property to `false`.
-This will prevent the creation of the Vuetify stylesheet, and theme classes will not be applied to components.
+The theme functionality can be disabled by setting the **theme** configuration property to `false`.
+This prevents the creation of the Vuetify stylesheet, and theme classes will not be applied to components.

 ```js
 // src/plugins/vuetify.js